A couple sitting at a dining table compares their printed utility bill with the same bill online.

 2. Go to View and Pay My Bill.

-1. Account number and service address
+1. Your account number and service address

-3. Due date and total amount due
+3. Your bill due date and the total amount due.

-1. Customer Charge – based on days of service.
+5. Customer Charge – based on days of service.

 What Determines the Commodity Cost?